newhuo-tech/hk-docs_rm/source/index.html.md

 ## Introduction

-Huobi's platform allows clients to create ETF holdings with their matching assets, and also allows clients to redempt ETF to comprised assets.
+New Huo's platform allows clients to create ETF holdings with their matching assets, and also allows clients to redempt ETF to comprised assets.

 ## Creation and Redemption Configuration